Watson-Personal-Assistant/developer/_content/audio_custom/audio_authentication.md

 When you connect your custom audio client to the audio gateway, pass the following in the header:
 - Pass IAM token in the authorization header.
 For example, `Authorization: Bearer <IAM Access token>` **Note**:  The IAM token is time sensitive.
 In your code, take into account that it expires every hour to avoid token expired error messages.
-- If you have multiple tenants, pass the tenant ID in the tenant ID header.
+- If multiple tenants are associated with your IBM ID, pass the tenant ID in the tenant ID header.
 For example, `tenantID: <tenant ID>`

 ### Establishing a web socket connection